Thursday, August 25, 2011

 How to update data in Excel file using OLEDB

-My favorite Option is to use the Open XML format
+My favorite Option for very large amounts of data is to use the Open XML format

 Writing Large Excel File with the Open XML SDK